 Step 5: Groups

 Volunteer groups of five or more should designate a leader to serve as their primary contact.
 Our Director of Volunteer Services, Carlos Beron, will give the group leader all the necessary information for their volunteer experience.
-Please visit our registration page for more information.
+Please view below for more information.